HansKillinger/ham314/README.md

-Auto build scripts for Ham Radio Apps on Raspberry Pi OS Bookworm 32bit
+Auto build scripts for Ham Radio Apps on Raspberry Pi OS Bullseye 32bit

 Intended to be used on a fresh OS install